bogwonch/Thesis-Essay/1-*-Intro.md

 architecture we're interested in, and a method for combining them to form the headers.

 Finding the semantic-nops and jump instructions in theory is quite easy.
 You can go through the architecture manual making notes of the all the instructructions which you're interested in (checking that they don't alter the state of the processor in any surprising way) before assembling them to get the bytecode.
+For some architectures it is as easy—the instruction sets are small and everything in the instruction set is accessible through a standard assembler.

+The MIPS architecture[@MIPS] is a good example of a platform which it is easy to find semantic-nops.
+A short RISC instruction set, a limited number of status-altering instructions and a register that discards any value written to it make it and ideal platform for writing semantic-nops.
+Several million single instruction semantic-nops can be found with minimal effort.

+The Intel x86 architecture[@x86] is completely different however.
+There are a large number of instructions here including multiple forms of the same instructions which the assembler is free to pick between.
+All arithmetic instructions alter status flags.
+Worse still there are some assembly instructions that can't be assembled by the GNU toolchain[@GAS:i386aligncode].
+It is considerably harder to find semantic-nops for the x86 architecture.

+Once we know the form of the instructions we want to assemble we need to compile and disassemble them to get the bytecode, and store them in a database.
+This isn't hard.
+Once we have them in an indexable format we need to search for the patterns that overlap and find all the PIP headers.
+This is a harder problem.
+For platforms like AARCH32[@AARCH32] and MIPS[@MIPS] instructions are all compiled to be of fixed length (four bytes).
+In this case finding the PIPs is easy: grep the list of jumps for one architecture with the list of semantic-nops for the other.
+Intel's x86[@x86], again, makes things more complex.
+The x86 platform has variable length instructions[^x86instructions], however, and this makes the problem slightly more complex.
+We need strings of them to match up with just one MIPS instruction.
+We need a better method to find them.

+[^x86instructions]: For example the instruction _nop_ compiles to _[0x90]_, but the _movsldup xmm0,xmm1_ instruction becomes _[0xF3, 0x0F, 0x12, 0xC1]_.

+In Brumley et al's paper they use take a brute force approach and use regular expressions to generate all possible strings of semantic-nops and then search those for the PIPs.
+This approach works well for them but they are limited to searching for four, eight and twelve bytes PIP sequences.
+I intend to use constraint programming techniques to allow for a more flexible approach.

 ## Summary